 A Nonprofit Corporation

-The University of San Diego is a California Nonprofit Corporation.
-Subject to any limitations contained in the general nonprofit corporation law of the State of California, the powers of the University of San Diego corporation are exercised, its property controlled, and its affairs conducted by a Board of Trustees.
+The University of San Diego is a California nonprofit corporation.
+Subject to any limitations contained in the general nonprofit corporation law of the State of California, the powers of the USD corporation are exercised, its property controlled and its affairs conducted by a Board of Trustees.

 Official Recognition and Accreditation